x

 OBJECTIVES

-To better detect, disrupt and prevent illegal waste trafficking, LIFE SWEAP targets an increase in the number of members taking part in IMPEL’s ‘enforcement actions’.
-It will also build the capacity of the various actors in the enforcement chain.
-This will involve intensifying collaboration, inspections and enforcement actions, developing innovative tools and technology, and establishing an EU wide dataset for the development of intelligence products (innovative enforcement, tracking and e-reporting tools).
+To better detect, disrupt and prevent illegal waste trafficking, LIFE SWEAP targeted an increase in the number of members taking part in IMPEL’s ‘enforcement actions’.
+It also aimed to build the capacity of the various actors in the enforcement chain by intensifying collaboration, inspections and enforcement actions, developing innovative tools and technology, and establishing an EU wide dataset for the development of intelligence products (innovative enforcement, tracking and e-reporting tools).

-The project supports the Circular Economy Package by ensuring the efficient use of resources and minimising the effect of legislative and economic loopholes, thanks to the effective enforcement of the Waste Shipment Regulation.
-The involvement of Europol, customs and national police forces will strengthen existing enforcement networks and improve the flow of intelligence on illegal shipments and the actors involved.
-This will allow a better understanding of trends and patterns in order to develop strategies to prevent and disrupt the illegal waste trade.
+Another project objective was to support the Circular Economy Package by ensuring the efficient use of resources and minimising the effect of legislative and economic loopholes, thanks to the effective enforcement of the EU Waste Shipment Regulation (WSR).
+This would be done with the involvement of Europol, customs and national police forces in order to strengthen existing enforcement networks and to improve the flow of intelligence on illegal shipments and the actors involved.
+The aim was to allow a better understanding of trends and patterns to develop strategies to prevent and disrupt the illegal waste trade.

 ADMINISTRATIVE DATA